-If you are in need of support or in crisis, we have signposted options below.
+If you need support or are in crisis, we have signposted options below.

-For urgent medical advice you can call the NHS 111 (England) or NHS Direct (Wales).
-If you or someone you know is in danger or harming themselves or others call 999 right away.
+For urgent medical advice, you can call the NHS 111 (England & Northern Ireland), NHS Direct (Wales) or NHS24 (Scotland).
+The number for all of these services is 111.
+If you or someone you know is in danger of harming themselves or others call 999 right away.
 You may also want to reach out to those listed below.

 Child Protection: NSPCC – nspcc.org.uk